nuprl/gradual-typing-performance/boundaries.md

 2. Add a file "boundary-overrides.rktd" to these "fake" configurations that says which boundaries should be present.
 3. Add cases to `require/typed/check` that check for the presence of the boundary-overrides file and acts as described above.
+4. Interpose on the untyped requires as well :(.

+There is 1 more problem which is that of adaptors:

+	Adaptee(?) <- Adaptor(Typed) <- M1(Typed)
+	                             <- M2(Typed)
+Logically Other is requiring Adaptee, but it is in actuality requiring from Adaptor.
+However, the contract boundary is added to the Adaptee<--Adaptor require.
+Thus Adaptor must expose an unsafe submodule that can be used when Adaptee is untyped, but the boundary is not wanted.
+The submodule must *separately* require the Adaptee module unsafely, since that is where contracts will potentially be placed.

 Hypothesis
 ----------